nigeldunn/otp/README.md

 # OTP Server

 [!CAUTION]
 This server was built entirely by AI.
 I have not yet verified how it has implemented the RFCs yet.
-Use are your own risk!
+Use at your own risk!

 A horizontally scalable OTP (One-Time Password) server written in Rust, following the [RFC4226](https://datatracker.ietf.org/doc/html/rfc4226) (HOTP) and [RFC6238](https://datatracker.ietf.org/doc/html/rfc6238) (TOTP) standards.